Taqwacore (film): Synopsis

 The Pakistani punks The Kominas have arrived at the last stop of their first American tour and are celebrating with tourmates.
-Also appearing are the author Michael Muhammad Knight (The Taqwacores), Koroush (Vote Hezbollah), Sena (Secret Trial Five) and Marwan (Al-Thawra).
+Also appearing are the author Michael Muhammad Knight (The Taqwacores), Koroush (Vote Hezbollah), Sena (Secret Trial Five), Omar Pitras Waqar (Diacritical) and Marwan (Al-Thawra).

 They incite a riot of young hijabi girls at ISNA, the largest Muslim gathering in North America, after Sena takes the stage.
+Omar Pitras Waqar leads the audience in a chant of "Stop the hate" these are lyrics from the anti-racist Diacritical song "Ignorance".
+As the police shut things down they escort the Kominas off stage the audience is heard chanting "PIGS ARE HARAM!"
+Actor Riz Ahmed is seen arguing with police and organizers off-stage about the censorship and police harassment.

 The film then travels with Knight to Pakistan, where his friends (in a new band named after Noble Drew Ali) bring punk to the streets of Lahore and elsewhere in the region.
 Michael also begins to reconcile his fundamentalist past with the rebel he has now become.